-He does not mean that all external things should be put aside but, at the same time, it Should not be supposed that all joys are found in material things.
-The self is the center of joy and there should be an equilibrium between the internal and external.
+He does not mean that all external things should be put aside but, at the same time, it should not be supposed that all joys are found in material things.
+The self is the centre of joy and there should be an equilibrium between the internal and external.
 There are many things to say about the human being.
 The school of thought which considers itself human should be able to answer certain questions in order to be accepted as a true human school.
-The human being was considered as the door of spirituality, that is, one could discover the spiritual work through one's own essence.
+The human being was considered as the door of spirituality, that is, one could discover the spiritual world throughout one's own essence.
 Spirituality and humanism or religion and humanism are two inseparable matters.
 We cannot accept one of them and abandon the other.

-The contradiction which we claim to exist in various genuine humanistic schools lies in this point that when humanity suffered a downfall, however wrongly, namely through a change in the Ptolemaic astronomy, it should not make us doubt the exalted position of the human being as a goal in the course of creation.
-The human being is the goal of the universe whether the earth is the center of the universe or not.
+The contradiction which we claim to exist in various genuine humanistic schools lies in this point that when humanity suffered downfall, however wrongly, namely through a change in the Polemic astronomy, it should not make us doubt the exalted position of the human being as a goal in the course of creation.
+The human being is the goal of the universe whether the earth is the centre of the universe or not.
 What does the phrase 'goal of the universe' mean?
-It means that nature moves in a certain direction in its evolutionary course whether we consider the human being a spontaneously created being or a continuation of other animal species. it makes no difference to this process whether we think it to possess a divine spirit or not.
+It means that nature moves in a certain direction in its evolutionary course whether we consider the human being a spontaneously created being or a continuation of other animal species.
+It makes no difference to this process whether we think it to possess a divine spirit or not.

-God has said, "We have breathed some of Our spirit into him."
+God has said, "We have breathed some of Our spirit into Him."
 He has not said that the human being is the race of God.
-If He had said that thee substance of which the human being is made was brought from another world, then the human being would be a lofty and sacred being.
+If he had said that the substance of which the human being is made was brought from another world, then the human being would be a lofty and sacred being.

-To those of you whose philosophy is humanitarian, we say, is there a sentiment in the human being either called benevolence, goodness or service, or not?
-If you say there is not, then to attribute Such a quality to the human being would be as meaningless as calling him a stone or an animal.
-But the human being has the sentiment.
-What is it?
-Some one may say the feeling of service in us is a kind of substitution.
+To those of you whose philosophy is humanitarian, we say, is there a sentiment in the human having either called benevolence, goodness or service, or not?
+If you say there is not, then to attribute such quality to the human being would be as meaningless as calling him a stone or an animal.
+Rut the human being has the sentiment What is it?
+Same one may say the feeling of service in us is a kind of substitution.
 What does that mean?
 When we witness something and our humanitarian feeling is supposedly roused to go and instruct, serve and save the oppressed, we are told that if we ponder about it, we as human beings are putting ourselves in their place, thinking of them first as belonging to our group or our group related to them and then we substitute ourselves for them.

 Then, the feeling of selfishness which makes us defend ourselves is roused to defend the oppressed; otherwise there is no genuine sentiment in the human being to defend an oppressed person directly.

 The school of humanity must firstly answer whether such a sentiment exists in the human being or not?
-We answer that it does on the basis of its being appointed the vice-gerent of God and as the manifestation of divine generosity and benevolence.
-It means that while the human bring in its Selfishness is duty-bound to show activity for its survival, tile whole of its existence is not selfishness.
-The human being also has benevolence, humanity, world-build ing and moral conscience.
+We answer that it does on the basis of its being appointed the vicegerent or God?
+And as the manifestation of divine generosity and benevolence.
+It means that while the human being ill its selfishness is duty-bound to show activity for its survival the whole of its existence is not selfishness. -The human being also has benevolence humanity, world-building and moral conscience.